 6. You Fall in Love With Adventure Sports

 Fancy pedalling your way along miles of dedicated cycle trails, surfing some of the North Atlantic’s best breaks, or canoeing Britain’s great rivers?
 As a National Trust member, you’re never short of activities.
-And not only will you have access to all the outdoor places but visitors are able to hire sports equipment at many spots.
+And not only will you have access to all the outdoor places, but visitors can hire sports equipment at many spots.

 You know it’s happened when: You have a whole section of your wardrobe just for Lycra.